Updated on February 11th, 2025 by Felix Martinez

 - 2010 earnings-per-share of $6.82 (10% increase)

-One major reason for the company’s excellent recession performance is that it sees steady demand for its products and services each year.
+One primary reason for the company’s excellent recession performance is that it sees steady demand for its products and services each year.
 The world has many dangerous places.
 Global conflicts are not likely to cease any time soon, regardless of the economic climate.
 This will drive ever-increasing levels of defense spending, the US included.

 The ongoing war in Ukraine and the U.S.’s decision to supply the country with M1 Abrams tanks should also be proven a growth driver for the company as Western Allies will need to replenish their stocks.